 Finally, if you are buying a backpack just for the Camino, and if you are not experienced at such things, visit a reputable, knowledgeable seller such as REI Outfitters or your local outfitter.

 The fit of your pack is important.
-Make sure your seller has weighted bean bags that approximate the weight you'll be carrying to put in the packs as you are trying them on, and that he helps you adjust the fit to your height and circumference.
+Make sure your seller has weighted bean bags that approximate the weight you'll be carrying to put in the packs as you are trying them on, and that an experienced backpacker helps you adjust the fit to your height and circumference.
 Believe me, you’ll be glad you did.
 We saw many pilgrims struggling under too large and ill-fitting or ill-adjusted packs.
 (Be sure you adjust the pack to bear the weight on your hips, not your shoulders.)
 There’s no need to make something that’s inherently hard even harder.

 The backpack features and accessories you'll want